oyeluckydps/directed_graph/README.md

 <b>Mehods</b>
 1. add_DG: Add a directed graph to the collection.
 2. list_of_computed_DGS: List all the DGs in collection for a given number of nodes.
-3. size_of_computed_DGs: Tells the count of DGs in collection for a given number of ndoes.
+3. count_of_computed_DGs: Tells the number of DGs in collection for a given number of nodes.
 4. isomorphic_graph_exists: Returns True if the DG passed in argument is isomorphic to any of the DGs in collection.
 5. save_object: Save the collection in .PICKLE format.